dataluscorp/browser/toolkit/components/telemetry/docs/concepts/crashes.rst

 Crashes
 =======

-There are many different kinds of crashes for Firefox, there is not a single system used to record all of them.
+There are many different kinds of crashes for Datalus, there is not a single system used to record all of them.

 Main process crashes
 ====================

-If the Firefox main process dies, that should be recorded as an aborted session.
+If the Datalus main process dies, that should be recorded as an aborted session.
 We would submit a :doc:`main ping <../data/main-ping>` with the reason ``aborted-session``.
 If we have a crash dump for that crash, we should also submit a :doc:`crash ping <../data/crash-ping>`.

 The ``aborted-session`` information is first written to disk 60 seconds after startup, any earlier crashes will not trigger an ``aborted-session`` ping.